 Digify can be a useful solution for protecting the integrity of your exams.
 It functions as a cheap and easy alternative to online exam proctored exams, especially when used in combination with email and webcam based monitoring.
 You can also set the access to your test materials to expire once the course and its exams are concluded.

-All of these measures can help you monetize your content more effectively, as RTD Learning found out when they used Digify to protect their course materials from unauthorized sharing.
+All of these measures can help you monetize your content more effectively, as RTD Learning found out when they used Digify to protect their course materials from unauthorized sending.
 “You can never totally prevent sharing”, says Stan Scott, Manager at RTD Learning.
-“We just wanted a way to minimize that sharing and make it more difficult for outsiders to get a hold of our course materials.”
+“We just wanted a way to minimize that sending and make it more difficult for outsiders to get a hold of our course materials.”

 Educational institutions adapting to the challenge of remote learning will face financial and technology challenges for sure.
 But with the help of remote access solutions like Splashtop and document security solutions like Digify, you can not only survive but adapt and grow your business.